Itiode/school-taste-api/README.md

 - Post audience (School, Faculty or Departmental mates) - PostModel.find( 'schoolId: post.school.id' and ['audience.school': true or 'audience.faculty': 'true' or 'audience.department': true]
   )
+- Remove unused info, like payment details and rubyBalance from a user.

 ## After MVP